Azure/azure-sdk-for-python/sdk/healthinsights/azure-healthinsights-radiologyinsights/README.md

 ### Create a RadiologyInsights request and get the result using an asynchronous client

-For an example how to create a client, a request and get the result see the example in the sample folder.
+For an example how to create a client, a request and get the result see the example in the [sample folder][sample_folder].

 ### Get Critical Result Inference information